-For the second year running, Finnish Film Affair will continue to spotlight emerging talent from our neighbouring Nordic countries.
-Four exciting Nordic fiction works by 1st or 2nd feature directors will be presented as our Nordic Selection in our Showcase event.
-These projects will be compete for our Best Nordic Project Award, which is a 3000€ package from Konstsamfundet to be used in the film’s international marketing.
+For the fourth year running, Finnish Film Affair will continue to spotlight emerging talent from our neighbouring Nordic countries.
+Five exciting Nordic fiction works by 1st or 2nd feature directors will be presented as our Nordic Selection in our Showcase event.
+These projects will compete for the Best Nordic Project Award, which is a 3000€ package from Konstsamfundet to be used in the film’s international marketing.

 The jury for Best Fiction & Nordic Projects:

 Steve Gravestock, former Senior Programmer for Toronto International Film Festival